freddyvelarde/http-client-cli/README.md

 It's a play on "Rust" and "curl" that could stand for "Rust Simple Protocol".

-I made this http client app just for fun and to improve my [RUST](https://www.rust-lang.org/learn) skills, I tried to make reverse engineering to CURL application but my application is extremely simple.
+I developed this HTTP client app for the purpose of having fun and improving my Rust skills.
+While attempting to reverse-engineer the CURL application, I created a relatively simple application.

 ## Features:

 - [x] Arguments.
-- [x] http requests.
+- [x] Http requests.
   - [x] GET
   - [x] POST
   - [x] PUI